themejuice/tj/README.md

 Our [starter template](https://github.com/ezekg/theme-juice-starter) uses a `.env` file, and has support for an unlimited number of environments (we generally do `development`, `staging` and `production`).
 Since these settings are housed in a `.env` file, they are not checked into the repo.
 That means the codebase is 100% environment agnostic.
 [The way it should be.](http://12factor.net/)

 ### 3. Multi-environment deployments
 Really.
 Want to deploy to staging?
 Set up a staging environment inside of the [`Juicefile`](https://github.com/ezekg/theme-juice-starter/blob/master/Juicefile?ts=2), make sure you can SSH in without a password (remember, best practices here!) and run `tj deploy staging`.
 Boom, you're done.
 Make a mistake?
-Run `tj rollback staging`.
+Run `tj remote staging rollback`.
 Crisis averted!

 Want to pull the database from your production server to your development install?
 Run `tj remote production db:pull` and you're good to go; `tj` will automatically handle rewriting any URLs within the database.